Jeanette Nolan: Career

 She made her film debut as Lady Macbeth in Orson Welles' 1948 film Macbeth, based on Shakespeare's play of the same name.
 Despite the fact that she and the film received withering reviews at the time, Nolan's film career flourished in largely supporting roles.
 Viewers of film noir may know her best as the corrupt wife of a dead (and equally corrupt) police officer in Fritz Lang's The Big Heat.

-Nolan made more than three hundred television appearances, including the religion anthology series, Crossroads and as Dr. Marion in the 1956 episode "The Healer" in Brian Keith's CBS Cold War series, Crusader.
-She appeared on Rod Cameron's syndicated series, State Trooper.
+Nolan made more than three hundred television appearances, including the religion anthology series Crossroads and as Dr. Marion in the 1956 episode "The Healer" in Brian Keith's CBS Cold War series, Crusader.
+She appeared on Rod Cameron's syndicated series State Trooper.

-In 1957 she played "Ma Grilk" in S3E5's "Potato Road" on the TV Western Series Gunsmoke.
-Nolan was cast as Emmy Zecker in the 1959 episode "Johnny Yuma" of the ABC western series, The Rebel, starring Nick Adams.
-She appeared in two episodes of David Janssen's crime drama, Richard Diamond, Private Detective.
+In 1957 she played "Ma Grilk" in season 3 episode 5, "Potato Road", of the TV Western Gunsmoke.
+Nolan was cast as Emmy Zecker in the 1959 episode "Johnny Yuma" of the ABC western series The Rebel, starring Nick Adams.
+She appeared in two episodes of David Janssen's crime drama Richard Diamond, Private Detective.
 She starred as Maggie Bowers in the Peter Gunn episode "Love Me to Death" in 1959.
-She played Sadie Grimes in Alfred Hitchcock Presents episode titled "The Right Kind of House" which first aired March 9, 1958, and Mrs. Edith in "Coming Home" June 13, 1961.
+She played Sadie Grimes in Alfred Hitchcock Presents episode titled "The Right Kind of House," which first aired March 9, 1958, and Mrs. Edith in "Coming Home" June 13, 1961.

-From 1959 to 1960, she played Annette Deveraux, part-owner of the hotel in the CBS western series, Hotel de Paree, with Earl Holliman.
+From 1959 to 1960, she played Annette Deveraux, part-owner of the hotel in the CBS western series Hotel de Paree, with Earl Holliman.
 In 1960, she appeared in season 4, episode 7 of Richard Boone's Have Gun – Will Travel as a newly widowed sheriff.
-Also, in 1962, season 5, episode 24, as the lost mother of an Eastern school girl.
+Also, in 1962, season 5, episode 24, as the lost mother of an Eastern schoolgirl.
 She appeared in two other episodes.
 She was cast in other western films, including The Wild Women of Chastity Gulch (1982).

-Nolan made six guest appearances on CBS's Perry Mason, including the role of murderer Mrs. Kirby in the 1958 episode, "The Case of the Fugitive Nurse," murderer Emma Benson in the 1960 episode, "The Case of the Nine Dolls," Mama Norden in "The Case of the Hateful Hero," Martha Blair in the 1962 episode "The Case of the Counterfeit Crank," title character and murderer Nellie in the 1964 episode, "The Case of the Betrayed Bride," and defendant Emma Ritter in the 1965 episode, "The Case of the Fugitive Fraulein."
+Nolan made six guest appearances on CBS's Perry Mason, including the role of the murderer Mrs. Kirby in the 1958 episode "The Case of the Fugitive Nurse," Emma Benson in the 1960 episode "The Case of the Nine Dolls," Mama Norden in "The Case of the Hateful Hero," Martha Blair in the 1962 episode "The Case of the Counterfeit Crank," the title character of Nellie in the 1964 episode "The Case of the Betrayed Bride," and defendant Emma Ritter in the 1965 episode "The Case of the Fugitive Fraulein."